-1. Planned development hours have been identified for the period Jan 1 through Sept 30, 2019.
-Rhode Island will develop a release plan for these projects, which prioritizes these BRRs into a release each quarter.
+1. Planned development hours have been identified in a release plan for the period Jan 1 through Dec 31, 2019.

 2. Development hours were attributed to benefitting program or programs.

 3. Development hours for BRRs which benefit a single program are attributed 100% to that program, since these are considered "direct" program costs.